Honda Civic: First generation (1972)

 The first-generation Civic was introduced on 11 July 1972, but sold as a 1973 model in Japan.
 It was equipped with a 1169 cc four-cylinder water-cooled engine and featured front power disc brakes, reclining vinyl bucket seats, simulated wood trim on the dashboard, as well as optional air conditioning and an AM/FM radio.
 The Civic was available as a two- or four-door fastback sedan, three- and a five-door hatchback, as well as a five-door station wagon.
 Because of the 1973 oil crisis, consumer demand for fuel efficient vehicles was high, and because of the engine being able to run on either leaded or unleaded fuel, it gave drivers fuel choice flexibility over other vehicles.
-The Compound Vortex Controlled Combustion (CVCC) engine debuted in December 1973, with a head design that allowed for more efficient combustion, and as a benefit the CVCC system did not require a catalytic converter or unleaded fuel to meet 1975 Environmental Protection Agency emissions standards for hydrocarbons and carbon monoxide.
+The Compound Vortex Controlled Combustion (CVCC) engine debuted in December 1973, with a cylinder head design that allowed for more efficient combustion, and as a result the CVCC system did not require a catalytic converter or unleaded fuel to meet 1975 Environmental Protection Agency emissions standards for hydrocarbons and carbon monoxide.
 The Civic was joined by a platform expansion of the three-door hatchback, called the Honda Accord in 1976.